sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 beast by no means.
 But for our purposes, it was sufficient, cheap, and very much in stock.

-One of my most emphasized factors for MCU selection was how easy it was to program.
-With Arduino's at a 10 and whatever NXP is doing at a 1, RP2040 scored a firm 11.
+One of my most emphasized factors for MCU selection was how fast it was to bring-up a dev env.
+With Arduinos at a 10 and whatever NXP is cooking at a 1, RP2040 scored a firm 9.5.

 The SDK for this chip was a single Git repo, and the entire build process could be managed with a short CMake script.